What Is a mortgage?

 to see your estimate

-The Mortgage Journey β€” From Application to Completion
+The mortgage Journey - From Application to Completion

 1

-Check Your Credit Report & Finances
+Check Your Credit Report and Finances

 Before approaching any lender, review your credit report (free at Experian, Equifax, or TransUnion), calculate your maximum deposit, and assess your income and outgoings.
-Lenders will examine all of these in detail.

 Timing: Before you start property searching